koslib/terraform-provider-planetscale/README.md

 Being more technical?
 [PRs](https://github.com/koslib/terraform-provider-planetscale/pulls) are welcome!

-Interested in maintaining this Github project?
+Interested in becoming a maintainer in this Github repository?
 [Get in touch](https://twitter.com/koslib)!

 ### Docs